royravenspec/orinote/README.md

 # orinote
-A calm place to study, plan, and think
+A calm place to study